MatheusGolz/LinearPowerSupply/README.md

 # LinearPowerSupply
 This is a folder containing my journey in design and construction of a linear bench power supply.

-V1 - Crude version to test main circuit.
+V1 - LTSpice simulation.
+Crude version to test main circuit.
+LinearPSv1_MatheusGolz - corresponding files for EasyEDA (PCB file + schematic).

-V2 - Active current limiting added.
+V2 - LTSpice simulation.
+Active current limiting added.